(Current students can log-in using their Haas username and password.)

 Haas Social Impact Fund offered through the generosity of your peers, assists students taking internships in the social sector.

-The Lester Center integrates entrepreneurial thinking into the Haas student experience and to assist Haas and UC Berkeley students in launching new ventures.
+Berkeley-Haas Entrepreneurship Program integrates entrepreneurial thinking into the Haas student experience and to assist Haas and UC Berkeley students in launching new ventures.
 The program gives students multidisciplinary experiential learning opportunities, seed funding for selected startups, and connections to the greater UC Berkeley and Bay Area entrepreneurial ecosystems.
-The Lester Center coordinates:
+The Berkeley-Haas Entrepreneurship Program coordinates:

 The Gloria Appel Award for Outstanding Leadership in Entrepreneurship is presented upon nomination by the Haas community to a second year MBA candidate who has made an extraordinary and lasting contribution to the entrepreneurship program at Haas.
 A $5,000 fellowship accompanies the award.